Correlated states in charge-transfer heterostructures based on rhombohedral multilayer graphene: Fock energy correction

-where $m^*$ is the effective mass at CBM.
+where $k_s^2 = k_{s,x}^2+k_{s,y}^2$.
 The operator $\dop(\bk_s)$ ($\dop^\dagger(\bk_s)$) annihilates (creates) an electron with a wave vector $\bk_s$ expanded around the CBM within the atomic unit cell of substrate.
-The $E_{\text{CBM}}$ is the relative energy shift of CBM with respect to the CNP of RMG.
+The $E_{\text{CBM}}$ is the relative energy shift of CBM with respect to the charge neutrality point of RMG.
 For example, according to the DFT calculations, the value of $E_{\text{CBM}}$ is $-0.13$\,eV for CrOCl.
 However, long-ranged Coulomb interactions among electrons transferred to the substrate will modify the energy dispersion and consequently change the value of $E_{\text{CBM}}$ \cite{2DEG-prl2009, MC-2DEG-1994}.

 The long-ranged Coulomb interactions between electrons can be written as:

 In the Hartree-Fock (HF) approximation, the electron-electron interaction is decoupled at the mean-field level into the Hartree term and the Fock term: